saferpay/sndbx/texts/refund.md

 # Refunds via API
 Saferpay generally offers a refund functionality from the start through the Saferpay Backoffice.
 However, if automated, or more integrated processes are needed, the JSON-API can be used to execute refunds from the merchants webshop, or ERP-system.
-This part of the guide covers the whole process of how to execute refunds through the Saferpay JSON-API, which can be done in two ways.
+This part of the guide covers the whole process of how to execute refunds through the Saferpay JSON-API, which can be performed in two ways.

 <div class="info">
-  <p><strong>Note:</strong> Not all payment methods to support a refund functionality.
-Especially online banking does not provide refund due to how the money is prpcessed.
-You can find a complete <a href="https://saferpay.github.io/sndbx/#pm-functions">overview over here</a></p>.
+  <p><strong>Note:</strong> Not all payment methods support a refund functionality.
+Especially online banking payment methods do not provide refund functionality due to how the money is processed.
+You can find a complete overview of the supported fucntionalalities in the <a href="https://saferpay.github.io/sndbx/#pm-functions">Payment Method Features matrix</a></p>.
 </div>

 <div class="warning">